FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-offer-datasets-including-context-information-through-the-wstore/offering-datasets-through-the-wstore-interface.md

 Interface3](../images/Offering-Datasets-Through-the-WStore-Interface3.png)](../images/Offering-Datasets-Through-the-WStore-Interface3.png)

-* **Attachments**: This step is intended to provide the picture to be shown in the Store portal regarding the Product Spec.
-To provide the picture fill the following fields:
+* **Attachments**: This step is intended to provide the picture to be shown in the Store portal regarding the product specification.
+To provide the picture fill in the following fields:

     -   How to provide: Whether you want to provide a URL of the picture or upload it directly to the platform